-The Estate has a robust sustainability plan in place built around the UN Sustainable Development goals.
-It has made a number of pledges to enhance the local area and minimse its impact on the environment, including a commitment to reforest the local broadleaf woodland, a zero plastic scheme and Farm to Fork philosophy.
+The Estate has a robust sustainability plan in a place built around the UN Sustainable Development goals.
+It has made a number of pledges to enhance the local area and minimise its impact on the environment, including a commitment to reforest the local broadleaf woodland, a zero plastic scheme and Farm to Fork philosophy.

 Killeavy Castle is a Grade A listed building, originally designed in 1836.
 The castle was derelict for over a decade before being transformed following a £12 million investment, reopening to the public last year.

 General Manager, Killeavy Castle Estate, Jason Foody said “Killeavy Castle has gone green literally and metaphorically this St Patrick’s Day!
 As a business, we are passionate about creating a legacy of sustainability and environmental consciousness.

 “A particular focus for our business is the use of local produce and suppliers so when guests enjoy a meal in our restaurant, the food on their plate will have been either harvested from the walled garden on the Estate, farmed on the land or locally sourced.
 When guests stay at Killeavy, they won’t encounter any single-use plastic and the cleaning products we use on-site are all environmentally friendly.